kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 - A real course can take up a lot of memory
 - Loading real courses could slow our tests down

-Thankfully, LibreLingo comes with a library that has fake data to simplify writing tests!
+Thankfully, LibreLingo comes with a library with fake data to simplify writing tests!
 Let's install it:

 ```bash